JonnyBanana/W1Nd0wS_BADstrings/README.md

 - <b>Compatibility:</b> 95, 98
 - <b>Cause:</b> BSOD.
 - <b>How it works:</b> In DOS there are names called "Reserved Names", if you rename a file or folder or if it is called from the terminal or code the system crashes, this happens because in NT systems the DOS is not a real O.S. but is often referred to as "DOS box", it's not really DOS, but a command line interpreter (CLI).
-- <b>How to reproduce the bug:</b> WIN+R,put the string, and run!
-Or you can trying to load an image from file:///c:/con/con from a webpage, or from cmd/bat file.
+- <b>How to reproduce the bug:</b> WIN+R, put the string, and run!
+Or you can try to load an image from file:///c:/con/con from a webpage, or from cmd/bat file.
 - <b>Additional Infos:</b> This bug affect also renaming of files.
-If for example you rename a file,  Microsoft have make a list with the "reserved Names":
+Microsoft have make a list with the "reserved Names":
 CON, PRN, AUX, NUL, COM1, COM2, COM3, COM4, COM5, COM6, COM7, COM8, COM9, LPT1, LPT2, LPT3, LPT4, LPT5, LPT6, LPT7, LPT8, and LPT9.
 If you try a rename the file with one of this reserved name you will see this: